 3. AI/ML hobbyists - Home GPU + remote access is exactly their problem

-4. Privacy-conscious developers - Won’t use Tailscale because of the coordination server
+4. Privacy-conscious developers - Won’t use centralized VPN services because of the coordination server

 Community Infrastructure (set up at or before launch)